 Oil sampling is now completed twice per year on the generator step-up transformers (GSUs).
 Based on the 2012 XL Insurance annual inspection, there are still no sprinkler protection or blast walls for GSU's 1-3.
-All plant transformers are examined annually, and an oil analysis was completed in early 2018 on these transformers.
+All plant transformers are examined annually, and oil sampling reports were provided.
+No immediate concerns were identified.